ShailjaVerma18/ShailjaVerma18/README.md

 *"Amateurs sit and wait for inspiration, the rest of us just get up and go to work."* — Stephen King

 🎯 Passionate about transforming **raw data into actionable insights**.
 📊 Skilled in **Python, SQL, Power BI, and Machine Learning** with hands-on experience in real-world projects.
-📈 Currently exploring **Big Data Tools & Advanced Analytics** to strengthen my expertise.

 ---